-- Chest pain especially after such devices as ASD or PFO have been placed in the heart.
+- Chest pain, especially after ASD or PFO devices have been placed in the heart.
 Chest pain may be expected after some procedures like angioplasty or coil or stent placement.
 However, an echocardiogram may be needed to rule out fluid around the heart.

 Call 614-722-2530 Monday through Friday from 8:00 a.m. to 5:00 p.m. with any questions following your child’s cath procedure.

 After hours, on weekends or holidays, please call 614-722-2000 and ask for the cardiology fellow on call.